 Golf Canada actively conducts championships, programs and services to help shape the present and future of golf in Canada.
-High performance athlete development, National Golf in Schools, Golf Fore the Cure, the Canadian Golf Hall of Fame and Museum, the CN Canadian Women’s Tour and CN Future Links, Canada’s national junior golf program, are only some of the initiatives the association leads for golf in Canada.
+High performance athlete development, National Golf in Schools, Golf Fore the Cure, the Canadian Golf Hall of Fame and Museum, the CN Canadian Women’s Tour and Future Links Driven by Acura, Canada’s national junior golf program, are only some of the initiatives the association leads for golf in Canada.
 As the authority for golf in Canada, the association also administers the Rules of Golf, amateur status and handicapping and course rating under the respected RCGA brand.

 In addition, Golf Canada conducts Canada’s most prestigious golf championships.
 The RBC Canadian Open and CN Canadian Women’s Open attract the best professional golfers in the world, while regional junior and national amateur championships provide world class competitive opportunities for Canada’s top golfers to showcase their talents.

 For more information about how Golf Canada is helping to support golf in your community, please visit www.golfcanada.ca.

 NATIONAL SPORT ORGANIZATION (NSO) MANDATE FROM PLAYGROUND TO PODIUM

 Sport Canada has recognized Golf Canada as the national sport organization (NSO) for golf in Canada.
 Our NSO mandate is to enhance participation, excellence, capacity and interaction in golf.
 A Long Term Player Development (LTPD) framework has been developed with the assistance of Sport Canada and sport specialists.
 The LTPD framework will help guide the RCGA when developing programs from introduction to the game all the way to preparing Canada’s best athletes to compete on the international stage.